Hormones: The Key to Vitality, Sex Drive, and Aging

 If you have been told you have low T, you should be aware that there is much more to balancing a man’s hormones besides supplementing testosterone.
 In fact many studies are now confirming that taking testosterone can increase the risks of heart attacks and strokes.

 The “Low T” syndrome has become a major marketing gimmick these days.
 It has mislead many men into thinking that with a little more testosterone they can have more muscle mass, be stronger, more alert, and gain many other benefits.
-The problem most men face as they age, has less to do with their total testosterone levels but the relationship that exists between Testosterone and Estrogen.
+The problem most men face as they age, has less to do with their total testosterone levels but the relationship that exists between Testosterone and Estrogen and other hormones.

 Here is what happens when the Testosterone to estrogen levels become deregulated or out of balance.